 - 902.5.
-Each player's starting hand size is seven cards, as modified by the hand modifier of their vanguard card. - 902.5a If a player takes a mulligan in a Vanguard game, just like in a normal game, that player shuffles their hand back into their library, then draws a new hand of one fewer cards than they had before.
+Each player's starting hand size is seven cards, as modified by the hand modifier of their vanguard card. - 902.5a If a player takes a mulligan in a Vanguard game, just like in a normal game, that player shuffles their hand back into their library, then draws a new hand equal to their starting hand size.
 (In a multiplayer game, a player's first mulligan is for the same number of cards as they had before.)
 See rule 103.4.

 Example: The hand modifier of a player's vanguard card is +2.
 That player starts the game with a hand of 9 cards.
-If the player takes a mulligan, they draw a new hand of 8 cards.
-The next mulligan is for 7 cards, and so on.
+If the player takes a mulligan three times before keeping, they draw a new hand of nine cards and put three of those on the bottom of their library.